Illumina/manta/src/markdown/mantaUserGuide.md

 ### Detected variant classes

-Manta is able to detect all classes of variations which can be explained as novel DNA adjacencies in the genome.
+Manta is able to detect all variation classes which can be explained as novel DNA adjacencies in the genome.
 Simple insertion/deletion events can be detected down to a configurable minimum size cutoff (defaulting to 51).
 All DNA adjacencies are classified into the following categories based on the breakend